starr-dusT/gitlab-ci/README.md

 For specific purposes, the `image: local:quiet` variant
 can be used to enable the `quiet` option for specific jobs.

+The `image: local:silent` variant extends the `quiet` option by also disabling the verbose script `set -x` line entry.

 An example usage can be found in the local `Changelog` job: [.gitlab-ci.yml](https://gitlab.com/AdrianDC/gitlabci-local/blob/master/.gitlab-ci.yml)

 ---